Constructive Dismissal & Settlement Agreements

 How much could I get in constructive dismissal compensation?

 How much could you get in compensation for a constructive dismissal claim depends upon the exact circumstances, but compensation for successful constructive dismissal claims is worked out in exactly the same way as compensation for unfair dismissal claims.
 It is essentially the amount of money you lost because you were out of work after you had to leave.
 There is now a cap of one year’s salary of £75,000, whichever is greater.
 You will also need to keep detailed records of your efforts to find a job in the mean time.

 Make sure you have clear evidence for constructive dismissal claims

 You need to have clear evidence to make a constructive dismissal claim.
 Unfortunately only around 5% of claims of constructive dismissal succeed in the employment tribunal.
-The main reason is that tribunals decide that there is insufficient evidence that the employer’s conduct was so bad that leaving was the only option (instead of, for example, submitting a grievance).
+The main reason is that tribunals decide that there is insufficient evidence to show that the employer’s conduct was so bad that leaving was the only option (instead of, for example, submitting a grievance).
 So, if your employer puts you on a performance improvement plan, for example, this is unlikely to be considered as justification for you to resign – a Tribunal would expect you to stick it out!